 Lesson #3 – I don’t need animal protein everyday for energy

 My previous bias was that I needed animal protein for energy.
 However, a week as a Vegan week gave me a noticeable lift in energy and mood.
-I’ve written previously about how supplementing with L-theanine made me really nice to the people at Hertz-Rent-A-Car.
+I’ve written previously about how supplementing with L-theanine gave me a nice boost.
 Well, a purely plant based diet made me feel like that all the time.
 I avoided energy crashes, and generally felt a more consistent and stable motor propelling me throughout the day.

 Lesson #4 – A Vegan diet can boost sex drive

 I’d say I have a normal sex drive, but a week of going Vegan strangely, but noticeably, increased my sex drive.
 I say strangely, because of the critical role that animal protein and fat play in making testosterone.
 1 2

 It’s also worth noting that this British journalist noted an increase in sex drive after trying a Vegan diet for 60 days.
 It’s also worth noting that her iron and B12 levels dropped significantly after 60 days on the diet.

 Lesson #5 – I was eating too much meat

 Despite the fact that he calls sites like ours “nutritionism,” or something like that, because we discuss the mechanism of action of abstract nutrients and enzymes in connection with food, I like Michael Pollen.
 I think he does good work.
 In an attempt to simplify the confusing world of food for the masses, he has given us this simple eating ethic: